|If everyone just stopped fighting for a moment, they'd realize the space station doesn't even work.|

 What kind of enemy fleets are disadvantaged by playing Fire Lanes?

-Similar to Contested Outpost, slow fleets don't like playing Fire Lanes because it can take them until turn 3 or 4 to start contesting the Fire Lanes objectives, which gives the second player a huge lead on victory points that can be hard to come back from.
+Similar to Contested Outpost, slow fleets don't like playing Fire Lanes because it can take them until turn 3 or 4 to start contesting the Fire Lanes objectives, which gives the second player a huge lead on victory points that can be hard to reclaim.

-Shorter-ranged fleets can struggle against Fire Lanes simply because they have a harder time putting enough dice on the targets without risking overlapping them.
+Shorter-ranged fleets can struggle against Fire Lanes simply because they have a harder time putting enough dice on the targets without overlapping them.
 The good news for most shorter-ranged ships is they tend to be faster, so they can get to the Fire Lanes tokens more quickly, but they run the risk of getting too far ahead of the rest of their fleet and singled out and destroyed.
 In general, I find shorter-ranged fleets generally prefer to try to destroy the second player's objective-pinging ships as quickly as possible and then try to minimize the relative points loss by devoting a cheaper ship (like a Raider or CR90) to weaving around the objective tokens, pinging them for only a die or two in most cases but winning through being uncontested.
-It will usually still produce a points loss for the first player in those circumstances, however.

 Carrier fleets can't use any of their squadrons to contribute dice towards contesting the Fire Lanes tokens, and rely only on their (generally mediocre to poor) ship batteries to do so, which can mean they have a hard time contesting the objective tokens if any second player ships are nearby.
 However, it's similar to Contested Outpost in that it gives a first player carrier fleet's bomber squadrons a clear target - any second player ships orbiting the Fire Lanes tokens.
 Otherwise, it's a great objective to make carrier fleets squirm and particularly fun against the Rebel unarmed GR75 Transport flotillas because they can't contribute any dice at all.